The 6th ICDM Workshop on High Dimensional Data Mining

 lead to increasingly high dimensional data sets in all areas of science,

-imaging, signal processing, astrophysics, finance, web and market basket
+signal processing, astrophysics, finance, web and market basket analysis, among

-analysis, among many others.
-The number of features in such data is often of
+many others.
+The number of features in such data is often of the order of

-the order of thousands or millions - that is much larger than the available
+thousands or millions - that is much larger than the available sample size.

 For a number of reasons, classical data analysis methods inadequate, questionable, or inefficient at best when faced with high dimensional data spaces: